ShemmyYo/django-shemmylicious/README.md

 1. [Building a Social Media App With Python 3 & Django Beginners Tutorial](https://www.youtube.com/playlist?list=PLPSM8rIid1a3TkwEmHyDALNuHhqiUiU5A) - YouTube series that has helped me to create a blog-like application.
 1. [Stackoverflow](https://stackoverflow.com/) - I found myself on Stackoverflow so many times researching issues.
 This a fantastic place to learn and troubleshoot code.
 1. [Slack](https://slack.com/intl/en-ie/) - The slack community is great and I reached out to fellow students who had already completed their P4 for their advice and got some nice tips and feedback.
 I attending some webinars by CI staff which I found very beneficial.
+1. [Pinchofyum](https://pinchofyum.com/detox-rainbow-roll-ups-peanut-sauce) - I have used recipes and pictures used in recipes on page.
+1. [foodiecrush](https://www.foodiecrush.com/category/recipes/) - inspiration for the page
 [Back to top &uarr;](#contents)
+1. [unsplash](https://unsplash.com/s/photos/Sauce) - Graphics used on the page
+1. [Markdown Builder by Tim Nelson](https://traveltimn.github.io/markdown-builder/) - tool to help generating some parts of the Markdown files

 ***
 ## Acknowledgements